RiverUp/networkTR/LabReport.md

 11. 304, Not Modified.
 No.
 #### 3. Retrieving Long Documents
 ##### Procedure
-•	Start up your web browser, and make sure your browser’s cache is cleared, as discussed above.
+•	Start up the web browser, and make sure the browser’s cache is cleared, as discussed above.
 •	Start up the Wireshark packet sniffer
-•	Enter the following URL into your browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file3.html Your browser should display the rather lengthy US Bill of Rights.
+•	Enter the following URL into the browser http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file3.html the browser should display the rather lengthy US Bill of Rights.
 •	Stop Wireshark packet capture, and enter “http” in the display-filter-specification window, so that only captured HTTP messages will be displayed.
 ##### Result
 ![http result](Inkedwireshark_http7_LI.jpg)